David Brent and The British “Office”: The Sadness Beneath The Laughs

 Most of the show’s jokes target boss and protagonist David Brent, masterfully played by Ricky Gervais.
 Beneath the epic laughs at David Brent, though, lies a tragedy just as great, and which appears to have gone unnoticed amidst all of the buzz that the show has generated over the last decade – hundreds of millions of viewers have seen the British Office or its remakes in America, Chile, France, Germany, Sweden, Israel, and coming soon, China.

-This post sheds a light on that tragedy – of the boy that Brent once was.
+This post sheds a light on that tragedy – of the boy that Brent once was, the pain he felt but no one cared or knew to see, and how that shaped the man he became.

 Brent sits in the pantheon of comedy’s greatest characters, and it’s his desperation to be liked that fuels the humor.
 Everything he does is “as if” – as if he were that kind of guy whom others so admire.